Matthew 8

 [17] so that it might be fulfilled that having been spoken through Isaiah the prophet, saying: Himself He took our weaknesses, and bore our sicknesses.

-Comments Matthew 8:17 The Lord Jesus took our illnesses with His Word, and He carried them at the cross on the wounds of the nails.
-He carried all the sins of the world, past, present, and future, in those nails’ piercings.
-That is why the Father loves His Son and does all things according to His wishes.
-When watching His Son having that pain because of His love for humans, the pain of the Lord Jesus won the love of the Father.
-Therefore, when His Son asks forgiveness for someone, the Father gives it; the Lord Jesus already received punishment for that person.
+Comments Matthew 8:17 The Lord Jesus took our illnesses with His word, and He carried them at the cross on the wounds of the nails.
+He carried all the sins of the world, past, present, and future in those nails’ piercings.
+That is why the Father loves His Son and does all things accordingly to His wishes.
+The pain of the Lord Jesus won the love of the Father.
+Watching His Son have that pain because of the love for humans, when His Son asks forgiveness for someone, the Father gives it, because the Lord Jesus already received the punishment for that person.
 The Father watching that moment when it happened with His Son made the Father feel the hurt the Lord Jesus received.
 That is why the Father’s love for the Lord Jesus is multiplied.

 [18] Now when Jesus saw a great multitude around Him, He commanded to depart to the other side.